 - Nationality: Students of the United States

-- Eligible Countries: Students of the United States can apply for these endowments.
+- Eligible Countries: Students of the United States can apply for these scholarships.

 - Entrance Requirements: The eligibility criteria for World studio AIGA Scholarships: